 Group project: ultimately, you will be responsible for working in an assigned group simulating a consulting group for an election.
 We will discuss the assignment in more detail in class.
-You will be graded on two portions.
-The first is a short presentation (as a group) on the last scheduled day of class: December 2.
-This presentation is worth 75 points.
-You will also be responsible for a written assignment.
-This is due on the day of the presentation.
-It is also worth 75 points.
-Everyone in the group will receive the same grade, except for a peer evaluation component.
+Note, though, that you are responsible for a presentation (as a group) on the last scheduled day of class: December 1.
+All members of group receive the same grade, except for a peer evaluation component.